miguelpena88/git_commit_automation/README.md

-**Github Commit Autommation
+**Github Commit Autommation**

-In this project I will be building a tool that automates the github commit process.
+In this project I will be building a tool that automatically makes daily github commits.The frequency of commits perday will follow a random number sequence from 1-10.
 I've separated this project into two main parts:

 1. I will need to automate edits to a note book in order for it to be ready to follow the commit procees.